open-telemetry/opentelemetry-specification/specification/overview.md

 OpenTelemetry let you record raw measurements or metrics with a predefined aggregation and set of labels.

-Recording raw measurements using OpenTelemetry API allows to defer to end-user the decision on what aggregation algorithm should be applied for this metric as well as defining labels (dimensions).
-It will be used in client libraries like gRPC to record raw measurements "server_latency" or "received_bytes".
-So end user will decide what type of aggregated values should be collected out of these raw measurements.
-It may be simple average or elaborate histogram calculation.
+By recording raw measurements using the OpenTelemetry API, you can leave the decision of what aggregation algorithm to apply to the metric, as well as what labels (dimensions) to define, up to the end user.
+The API is used in client libraries like gRPC to record raw measurements like "server_latency" or "received_bytes".
+The end user decides what type of aggregated values to collect from these raw measurements.
+It can be a simple average or an elaborate histogram calculation.

-Recording of metrics with the pre-defined aggregation using OpenTelemetry API is not less important.
-It allows to collect values like cpu and memory usage, or simple metrics like "queue length".
+You can also record metrics with the OpenTelemetry API using the predefined aggregation.
+This strategy lets you collect values like CPU and memory usage, or simple metrics like queue length.

 ### Recording raw measurements

-The main classes used to record raw measurements are `Measure` and `Measurement`.
-List of `Measurement`s alongside the additional context can be recorded using OpenTelemetry API.
-So user may define to aggregate those `Measurement`s and use the context passed alongside to define additional dimensions of the resulting metric.
+The main classes that record raw measurements are **Measure** and **Measurement**.
+A list of measurements alongside the additional context can be recorded using OpenTelemetry API.
+A user can aggregate those measurements and use the context passed alongside them to define additional dimensions of the resulting metric.

 #### Measure

-`Measure` describes the type of the individual values recorded by a library.
-It defines a contract between the library exposing the measurements and an application that will aggregate those individual measurements into a `Metric`.
+**Measure** describes the type of individual values recorded by a library.
+It defines a contract between the library exposing the Measurement and an application that aggregates those individual measurements into a **Metric**.
-`Measure` is identified by name, description and a unit of values.
+Measure is identified by a name, description, and a unit of values.

 #### Measurement

-`Measurement` describes a single value to be collected for a `Measure`.
+**Measurement** describes a single value to be collected for a measure.
-`Measurement` is an empty interface in API surface.
-This interface is defined in SDK.
+Measurement is an empty interface on the API surface.
+This interface is defined in the SDK.

 ### Recording metrics with predefined aggregation

-The base class for all types of pre-aggregated metrics is called `Metric`.
+The base class for all types of pre-aggregated metrics is called **Metric**.
 It defines basic metric properties like a name and labels.
-Classes inheriting from the `Metric` define their aggregation type as well as a structure of individual measurements or Points.
-API defines the following types of pre-aggregated
+Classes inheriting from Metric define their aggregation type as well as a structure of individual measurements or points.
+The API defines the following types of pre-aggregated
 metrics:

-- Counter metric to report instantaneous measurement.
-Counter values can go up or stay the same, but can never go down.
+- A counter metric to report instantaneous measurement.
+Counter values can increase or stay the same, but can never decrease.
 Counter values cannot be negative.
 There are two types of counter metric values - `double` and `long`.
-- Gauge metric to report instantaneous measurement of a numeric value.
-Gauges can go both up and down.
+- A gauge metric to report instantaneous measurement of a numeric value.
+Gauges can increase and decrease.
 The gauges values can be negative.
 There are two types of gauge metric values - `double` and `long`.

-API allows to construct the `Metric` of a chosen type.
-SDK defines the way to query the current value of a `Metric` to be exported.
+The API lets you construct the metric of a chosen type.
+The SDK defines how to query the current value of a metric to be exported.

-Every type of a `Metric` has it's API to record values to be aggregated.
-API supports both - push and pull model of setting the `Metric` value.
+Each type of metric has its API to record values to be aggregated.
+The API supports both push and pull models of setting the metric value.

 ### Metrics data model and SDK

-Metrics data model is defined in SDK and is based on [metrics.proto](https://github.com/open-telemetry/opentelemetry-proto/blob/master/opentelemetry/proto/metrics/v1/metrics.proto).
+The metrics data model is defined in the SDK and is based on [metrics.proto](https://github.com/open-telemetry/opentelemetry-proto/blob/master/opentelemetry/proto/metrics/v1/metrics.proto).
 This data model is used by all the OpenTelemetry exporters as an input.
-Different exporters have different capabilities (e.g. which data types are supported) and different constraints (e.g. which characters are allowed in label keys).
-Metrics is intended to be a superset of what's possible, not a lowest common denominator that's supported everywhere.
-All exporters consume data from Metrics Data Model via a Metric Producer interface defined in OpenTelemetry SDK.
+Different exporters have different capabilities, such as which data types are supported.
+They also have different constraints, such as which characters are allowed in label keys.
+Metrics are intended to be a superset of what's possible, not a lowest common denominator that's supported everywhere.
+All exporters consume data from the metrics data model via a Metric Producer interface defined in OpenTelemetry SDK.

-Because of this, Metrics puts minimal constraints on the data (e.g. which characters are allowed in keys), and code dealing with Metrics should avoid validation and sanitization of the Metrics data.
+Because of this, Metric puts minimal constraints on the data (e.g. which characters are allowed in keys), and code dealing with metrics should avoid validation and sanitization of the metrics data.
 Instead, pass the data to the backend, rely on the backend to perform validation, and pass back any errors from the backend.